stefanomartinengo/node-plex-monitor/README.md

 TODO:
 --------------
-1: Fill out readme <br />
+1: More details on readme <br />
-2: Have run on actual server <br />
+2: Add title image to email details <br />
-3: Feedback and responses for manually hitting endpoint <br />